Gallinula galeata cachinnans

 Fall: summer <<<>>> Aug 29, 30, Sep 3

 Fall reports are essentially last dates of summering birds, as Nebraska is at the west edge of the breeding range.
-The only fall reports not known to be associated with breeding are of one without details in Cherry Co 29 Aug-3 Sep 1933 (NBR 1:137) and an immature in Clay Co 30 Aug 1998 (Jorgensen 2012).
+The only fall reports not known to be associated with breeding are of one without details in Cherry Co 29 Aug-3 Sep 1933 (NBR 1:137), an immature in Clay Co 30 Aug 1998 (Jorgensen 2012), and a juvenile in Nemaha Co 1 Sep 2019.
 More recently, the occurrences in 2018 of an immature in Seward Co 31 Oct-2 Nov and two in Sarpy Co 26-28 Oct, rather late dates, may have resulted from a late rise in water levels stimulating late breeding, or possibly post-breeding dispersal.

 UNSM: University of Nebraska State Museum